OpenTNF/OpenTNF-library/README.md

 Date values are stored as DateTime.
 The time of day shall always be set to `00:00:00`.

 ### DateTime
-All Time and DateTime information are stored in UTC time.
+DateTime values are stored in UTC time.

 This does not apply to fields that are of type DateTime but contain only date information (see above).

 ### Attribute values
 Attribute values in the table `tnf_property` are serialized as XML.
+The library provides built-in serialization and deserialization of attribute values.

 ## Limitations
 This section describes all limitations that the reference implementation imposes on the OpenTNF standard.